-Forward Contract .
-The Parties acknowledge and agree that all Transactions constitute “forward contracts” within the meaning of the United States Bankruptcy Code.
+Eligible Financial Contract .
+This Agreement, including all Transactions under this Agreement and any Performance Assurance or other designated collateral, credit support or margin agreement or similar arrangement and any guarantee thereof, as applicable, each and together constitute an “eligible financial contract” under and in all proceedings related to the Bankruptcy and Insolvency Act (Canada), the Companies’ Creditors Arrangement Act (Canada) or the Winding-up and Restructuring Act (Canada) (in any case, as amended, restated, replaced or re-enacted from time to time) and will be treated similarly under and in all proceedings related to any bankruptcy, insolvency or similar law (regardless of the jurisdiction of application or competence of such law) or any ruling, order, directive or pronouncement made pursuant thereto.

 Confidentiality .
 If the Parties have elected on the Cover Sheet to make this Section 10.11 applicable to this Master Agreement, neither Party shall disclose the terms or conditions of a Transaction under this Master Agreement to a third party (other than the Party’s employees, lenders, counsel, accountants or advisors who have a need to know such information and have agreed to keep such terms confidential) except in order to comply with any applicable law, regulation, or any exchange, control area or independent system operator rule or in connection with any court or regulatory proceeding; provided, however, each Party shall, to the extent practicable, use reasonable efforts to prevent or limit the disclosure.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation.

+Currency Conversions .
+If, on any date of determination, it is necessary to convert a dollar amount referred to in this Agreement to or from the currency of Canada, to or from the currency of the United States, such currency conversion shall be affected using the “noon spot rate” for currency exchange as quoted by the Bank of Canada in Ottawa, Ontario, at or near 12:00 noon, EPT, on such date of determination.